-Integrating with Apple's Global Service Exchange (GSX) allows you to look up and populate the following purchasing information for computers and mobile devices:
+The GSX Connection settings allow you to integrate Jamf Pro with Apple's Global Service Exchange (GSX) to look up and populate the following purchasing information for computers and mobile devices:

 - Purchase date - Warranty expiration date

 Note: GSX may not always return complete purchasing information.
 Only the information found in GSX is returned.